 The second roadblock is that in the MAPT you may only take income from the trust - in fact, they are called "income only" trusts.
-For example, if you transfer stocks to the trust you may only take the dividends, if CD's you may only take the interest, etc. However, if you put your house into the trust it does not earn income so you get the equivalent - "life rights" or the exclusive right to use and enjoy the premises for your lifetime.
-On your death, the assets go to your children's Inheritance Protection Trusts free of the expense and delay of probate.
+For example, if you transfer stocks to the trust you may only take the income, if CD's you may only take the interest, etc. However, if you put your house into the trust it does not earn income so you get the equivalent - "life rights" or the exclusive right to use and enjoy the premises for your lifetime.
+On your death, the assets go to your children's Inheritance Trusts free of the expense and delay of probate.

 Who sets up these trusts and why do they do it?
 Middle class people, generally around seventy, give or take a few years, have a lot of assets they are not going to spend, especially the house.
-What happens if you own a home and end up needing care in a nursing facility?
-The county puts a lien on your home for the cost of care and, before you know it, the lien exceeds the value of the house and the county takes it.
+What happens if you own a home and end up in a nursing facility?
+The county puts a lien on your home for the cost of care and, before you know it, the lien exceeds the value of the house and the county walks away with it.
 This is totally unnecessary.
-For more than thirty years, you have been allowed to put that home into the MAPT and if you need care anytime after five years it is protected.
+For more than thirty years, you have been allowed to put that home into the MAPT and if you need care anytime after five years they can't touch it.

 So first we move to protect the house.
 Let's say your name is Mary Jones and your daughter is Cindy Jones.
 The property would be deeded to: "Cindy Jones, as Trustee of The Mary Jones Irrevocable Trust".
 The trust provides that Mary has the exclusive use and enjoyment of the home for her lifetime.
 She keeps her property exemptions, STAR, Veterans, etc. The trust may sell the house at any time.
 In that case, the money is paid to the MAPT and the trust may go out and buy a condo for example and it is still protected - you don't start the five years over again.
 Since there is no downside, it makes sense to protect the house.

 Now let's look at your other assets.
 Certain assets are exempt from Medicaid.
-They cannot get any of your retirement accounts, IRA's, 401(k)'s, 403(b)'s, etc. However, since you have to take the RMD (required minimum distribution) after age 72, that income must be used toward your care.
-This might be the two or three thousand a month you have to take out.
+They cannot get any of your retirement accounts, IRA's, 401(k)'s, 403(b)'s, etc. However, since you have to take the RMD (required minimum distribution) after 70 1⁄2, the nursing home gets that income.
+Might be the two or three thousand a month you have to take out.
 The money inside the retirement plan cannot be touched by Medicaid.

 We are concerned, however, for those who have a nest egg that is non-IRA money that they don't need to live on.
 Many clients tell us they have money in the bank or investments that they are not spending since they have enough income.
 Other clients advise they are only taking the earnings from their investments.
 Remember, the trust gives you the earnings.
-Our view is that if you have assets that you don't need to live on, then you're much better off protecting them than leaving them exposed.
-When you put those assets into the MAPT they're still there when you need them but no one can come and take them away from you.
+Our view is that if you have assets that you don't need to live on, then you're actually safekeeping them for the nursing home industry!

+Why not put those assets into the MAPT?
+They're still there when you need them but no one can come and take them away from you.